 The good news is that the initial investment pays for itself quickly once you start brewing.
 After just a few batches, you equipment will have paid for itself in the amount of money you save making your own.
-Each batch you brew will save you anywhere form $50-100 over buying a keg of a similar commercial beer.
+Each batch you brew will save you anywhere from $50-100 over buying a keg of a similar commercial beer.